If there is one thing to know when you go into the dealer to buy a car it is this:

 You are not negotiating the term of your loan.

-This is something you should know up front.
+This is something you should know upfront.
 The longer you extend the term the lower the payment, but it comes at higher interest and an increase cost to the overall car purchase.
 You should determine what works for you before you go into the dealer.
-When numbers start flying, they can throw a curve ball to you that sounds good, but in reality is worse for you.
+When numbers start flying, they can throw a curve ball to you that sounds good, but in reality, is worse for you.

 You are not negotiating your trade in……ok maybe some negotiation here.

-In reality most dealers are only going to give you low blue book trade in value.
+In reality most dealers are only going to give you low blue book trade-in value.
 If they give you more than that, your probably losing somewhere else.
 Key here is don’t expect much above the low blue book number and be mad when that is what they offer to you.
 Part of the negotiation tactics are to miss-guide you with insulting offers and put you on the defensive.
-This clouds your judgment on other issues and typicaly allows them to win the negotiation.
-If you want to get more for your trade in, sell it.
+This clouds your judgment on other issues and typically allows them to win the negotiation.
+If you want to get more for your trade-in, sell it.
 I have even set up arrangements with car dealerships that if I can’t sell my car in a certain period they will still give me the same offer.
 Needles to say, I have never had to take the car back to the dealer.
-Usually the offer is so below market price that even a 10-15% increase in the price they offer you will still be far below market that you will sell your car in no time.
+Usually, the offer is so below market price that even a 10-15% increase in the price they offer you will still be far below market that you will sell your car in no time.

 I highly suggest reading “Dealerships Rip You Off With The “Four-Square,” Here’s How To Beat It” from the consumerist.

 It illustrates eloquently how this piece of paper is used to guide you through incorrect negotiation.
 It is designed to focus your attention on the points such as I have listed above.
-Over the last five years I have bought a few cars and helped many others of my family.
+Over the last five years, I have bought a few cars and helped many others in my family.
 On all of them, I have avoided using the paper.
 One dealer, however, tried to use the paper so I grabbed it and wrote the following:

 no trade